| Internship Opportunities at Bryan Farrish Radio Promotion (Note: The pictures below are not our actual interns... but they look the part.)

 • Full resume' credit is provided; college credit is provided too, if needed.

-• Many times, our interns are hired by other companies in Los Angeles...music stores, labels, music publications, booking agencies, marketing companies, radio stations, etc. Most artist-type companies in Los Angeles know who we are, and we are gaining awareness in the PR and syndication world, which helps tremendously when you apply with them.
+• Many times, our interns are hired by other companies in Los Angeles...music stores, labels, music publications, booking agencies, marketing companies, radio stations, venues, etc. Many artist-type companies in Los Angeles know who we are, as well as some in the PR/book/film world, which helps a lot when you apply with them.

-• As opposed to the internships you may get at major companies, our internships put you right into the actual work that music or radio or PR companies in Los Angeles need.
-While major companies will have you just sorting papers and sending faxes, we will have you contacting artists, small labels, public speakers, book authors, topic experts (all by email, while also getting to see their websites,) as well as researching DJ's on college stations, and talkshow hosts on commercial stations.
-Eventually you may even be calling college radio stations yourself.
-This will not happen at the majors.
+• As opposed to the internships you may get at major companies, our internships put you right into the actual work.
+While major companies will have you just sorting papers and getting coffee, we will have you contacting artists, small labels, or public speakers, book authors, and topic experts (all by email, while also getting to see their websites,) as well as possibly researching venue or radio station personnel.

 • Articles on airplay are available here...